-"We need to understand how students can best be supported to take advantage of the full range of resources provided by community colleges and their not-for-profit counterparts."
+For-profit educational institutions will continue to grow at a rate of 10 to 17 percent over the next few years.
 For-profit institutions are not always direct community college competitors; rather, they seek learners interested in pursuing a bachelor's degree and professional master's programs.
-There exists cooperative opportunities for community
+There are opportunities for Harper College to attract students of for-profit institutions to save money by completing their general education courses at Harper.